SebastianGomezVidal/programsCatalog/README.md

 # Programming Catalogue

-In this repository I would like to share different code related to the fields of Machine Learning, Artifitial Intelligence, Google Android studio, Web Programming and many more....
+In this repository I would like to share different code related to the fields of Machine Learning, Artifitial Intelligence, Android, Web Programming and many more....

 So far, you can check the following projects: